greghorne/VagrantRailsBox/README.md

 Create a vagrant box for ruby/rails/pg gem (connector)

-- Using a 32-bit ubuntu VM since my dev machine only has 4GB memory
+- This is a 32-bit ubuntu VM since my dev machine only has 4GB memory
 - Edit setup.sh prior to executing to adjust the version(s) of ruby and rails

 ==============================================================